Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 Texas vs. Penn State Betting Trends

-- Texas has put together an 18-17-0 record against the spread this season.
+- Texas has compiled an 18-17-0 ATS record so far this year.

-- In the Longhorns' 35 games this season, the combined scoring has gone over the point total 16 times.
+- The Longhorns and their opponents have combined to go over the point total 16 out of 35 times this season.

-- Penn State has put together a 22-11-1 record against the spread this season.
+- Penn State has covered 22 times in 34 chances against the spread this year.

-- The Nittany Lions and their opponents have combined to hit the over 20 out of 34 times this season.

 Texas Futures Odds